jstedfast/MailKit/ExchangeOAuth2.md

 ### Granting Permissions for Your Web Service

 In order to grant permissions for your web service to access an Office365 and/or Exchange account, you'll need to first get the
-Service Pricipal ID registered in the previous step using the following command:
+Service Principal ID registered in the previous step using the following command:

 ```powershell
 Get-ServicePrincipal | fl